allejo/UselessMine/README.md

 ### Loading the plug-in

-This plug-in accepts the path to a [text file](https://github.com/allejo/UselessMine/blob/master/UselessMine.deathMessages) containing death messages when loaded.
-If a text file is not given when loaded, no death messages will be announced when mines are exploded.
+This plug-in accepts the path to two text files containing [death](/UselessMine.deathMessages) and [defusal](/UselessMine.defuseMessages) messages, respectively, when loaded.

+Order matters when you're loading the plug-in, it must be death messages before defuse messages.
+If you'd like to skip death messages and only have defuseMessages, you may use the keyword `NULL` in place of a death messages file.

 ```
--loadplugin UselessMine.so,UselessMine.deathMessages,UselessMine.defuseMessages
+-loadplugin UselessMine.so[,UselessMine.deathMessages][,UselessMine.defuseMessages]
 ```

 ### Custom Flags